hazelcast/hazelcast/hazelcast-documentation/src/EntryProcessor.md

 }
 ```

+<font color="red">***Note***</font>: *If you want to execute a task on a single key, you can also use `executeOnKeyOwner` provided by Executor Service.
+But, in this case, you need to perform a lock and serialization.*

+When using `executeOnEntries` method, if the number of entries is high and you do need the results, then returning null in `process()` method is a good practice.
+By this way, results of processings are not stored in the map and hence out of memory errors are eliminated.

 If your code is modifying the data, then you should also provide a processor for backup entries:

 ```java